 Dollywood is a fun family destination any time of year, with its many rides, live entertainment, and great restaurants.
 And, starting in the fall, this theme park is transformed into a truly magical place.
 You can enjoy their Harvest Festival where the park is decked out with pumpkins and other decor and sample all kinds of seasonal food and drinks.
 Then, they change over to Smoky Mountain Christmas where you take in the incredible lights, decorations, seasonal food and drinks, shows, and much more!

 5. Holiday Festivals

-If you will be in the area for Thanksgiving, you’ll want to check out the Great Smoky Thanksgiving Arts & Crafts Show, where you’ll find many handcrafted items made by local artists.
+If you will be in the area for fall in the Smoky Mountains, you’ll want to check out the Great Smoky Thanksgiving Arts & Crafts Show, where you’ll find many handcrafted items made by local artists.
 Just a week later, visitors can enjoy the Great Smoky Christmas Arts & Crafts Show for even more excellent shopping opportunities.
-The area also has several early winter celebrations, such as Winterfest, which begins on November 10 and continues straight through February.
+The area also has several early winter celebrations, such as Winterfest, which begins on November 10 and continues through February.